 About blood cells

-Blood cells are formed in the bone marrow, the red, spongy tissue inside the long bones in the body.
+Blood cells are form in the bone marrow.
+They are the red, spongy tissue inside the long bones in the body.
 Changes in the bone marrow cells can result in too few or too many specific blood cells.
 There are different types of blood cells –

 - White blood cells that fight infection

 - Red blood cells that carry oxygen throughout the body

 - Platelets that help the blood to clot

 Eosinophils are a type of white blood cell or leukocyte.
 They respond to infections, especially those involving parasites, and also play a role in allergic reactions.
 Eosinophils typically make up less than 5 percent of all white blood cells.